 But running exactly parallel to it, along the southern edge of the peninsula, is wild coastline and beach.
 There may not be roads there, I thought, looking at my map, but that didn't mean there wasn't a route there.
 So I punched it in on my iPhone: 3.5 miles to downtown Breezy Point.
 That's not a bad walk on the beach, I thought.
 It was 2 PM.
 It was sunny out.
 I had about four hours before it got dark.
 So I parked my car outside of town and headed down the beach on foot.

 The beach was devastated.
 To my left was the ocean, the waves enormous as they smashed into the shore.
 To my right were sand dunes covered in wet underbrush.
-In between was a sliver of beach that was passable now but, obviously, had been totally underwater when the storm was passing through: my footsteps left deep imprints in the mud as I walked.
+In between was a sliver of beach that was passable now but, obviously, had been totally underwater when the storm came through: my footsteps left deep imprints in the mud as I walked.
 I knew, at that moment, Sandy was somewhere over West Virginia, and so the chances of another surprise "surge" happening right then—of the waves to my left reaching the dunes to my right—seemed close to zero.
 But still, the thought crossed my mind: if there was a surge as I walked, I could’ve easily drowned.

 The route I was on had once been a boardwalk.
 Storms and hurricanes over the years, though, had destroyed it, and I occasionally passed enormous slabs of cracked concrete.
 It was easy to imagine how they ended up this way: the whole peninsula is unprotected from the sea, jutting out into the ocean.
 Whenever a storm rolls in off the Atlantic toward, say, New Jersey or Pennsylvania, Breezy Point and surrounding areas are the first speed bumps to slow them down.